LEFT Formula in Excel (Table of Contents)

 - Dates are being stored as numbers at the backend of Excel, therefore if you apply a LEFT formula to dates, it will give you a numerical string.

 This has been a guide to LEFT Formula in Excel.
-Here we discuss How to use LEFT Formula in Excel along with practical examples and downloadable excel template.
+Here we discuss How to use LEFT Formula in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –